 Does all this mean we should ignore feedback?
 Certainly not.

 Nor should we forget to bring a pinch of salt to the table.

-If you serve consumers you can use the two-edged sword of social media and online reviews.
-Now, I definitely don’t mean paying someone to make cookie cutter responses to every review.
-We consumers see right through that.
+If you serve consumers, you can use the two-edged sword of social media and online reviews.
+Now, I don’t mean paying someone to make cookie cutter responses to every review.
+We, consumers, see right through that.
 Deciphering on-line reviews is also about the numbers.
 Look for trends, sentiments and low points.
-Find out which part of the customer experience is great and appreciated.
+Find out which part of the customer experience is excellent and appreciated.
 Pinpoint the times when your customers feel let down.